Support for 1000Base-T1 (IEEE 802.3bp) and TC8

 The output droop is calculated on both the “+1” and “-1” symbols in the Test Mode 6 waveform.
 The magnitude of the droop is measured with respect to an initial peak value 4 ns after the zero crossing (Vinit) and the value 16 ns after the initial peak value (Vdelay).

 The peak distortion is determined by capturing output from the DUT while it is in Test Mode 4.
-The MATLAB script provided in the specification removes the disturbing sine wave and measures peak distortion at equally spaced phases of the symbol period.
+The disturbing sine wave is removed and peak distortion is measured at equally spaced phases of the symbol period.
 To pass, the script must report less than 15 mV distortion for 10 records.

 Transmitter Jitter Timing & Transmit Clock Frequency